SummerSlam (2000): Storylines

-On the August 14 edition of Raw is War, Kane interfered in a match between The Undertaker, and Chris Benoit, and chokeslammed The Undertaker.
-After the interference, Kane rode out of the arena with The Undertaker's motorcycle, which was at ringside, signaling the start of a feud between The Undertaker, and Kane, which was the second main feud heading into SummerSlam.
+On the August 14 edition of Raw is War, Kane interfered in a match between The Undertaker and Chris Benoit, and chokeslammed The Undertaker.
+After the interference, Kane rode out of the arena with The Undertaker's motorcycle, which was at ringside, signaling the start of a feud between The Undertaker and Kane, which was the second main feud heading into SummerSlam.
 On the August 17 edition of Smackdown, the feud intensified during a segment in which Kane attacked The Undertaker with a steel chair, bloodying The Undertaker.
 On the August 20 edition of Sunday Night Heat, it was made official that The Undertaker would face Kane at SummerSlam.

 On the August 10 episode of SmackDown!, the Hardy Boyz (Matt Hardy and Jeff Hardy) attacked the WWF Tag Team Champions, Edge and Christian, after their championship match against the Dudley Boyz.
 As the Hardy Boyz attacked Edge with a ladder, the Dudley Boyz powerbombed Christian through a table; this began a three-way feud, the third main rivalry heading into SummerSlam.
-The feud intensified on the August 14 edition of Raw is War, when Edge, and Christian attacked Matt Hardy with steel chairs after the Hardy Boyz' match against Right to Censor.
+The feud intensified on the August 14 edition of Raw is War, when Edge and Christian attacked Matt Hardy with steel chairs after the Hardy Boyz' match against Right to Censor.
 Later that night, Commissioner Mick Foley announced the first ever Tables, Ladders, and Chairs match between the three teams in a WrestleMania 2000 rematch for the WWF Tag Team Championship.
-On that week's edition of SmackDown!, Jeff teamed up with D-Von to face Edge, and Christian.
+On that week's edition of SmackDown!, Jeff teamed up with D-Von to face Edge and Christian.
 During the match, Jeff accidentally delivered a Swanton Bomb to D-Von, which resulted in Edge pinning D-Von for the win.
-After the match, Matt, and Bubba came down to the ring, and the Hardys, and the Dudleys brawled until they were pulled apart by WWF officials.
-Due to the events that occurred that past week, the Hardy Boyz were booked in a match against the Dudley Boyz the following week on Raw is War, which the Hardys won.
-On the final episode of SmackDown! prior to SummerSlam, the Dudley Boyz interfered in a six-man tag team match between the team of the Hardy Boyz, and Chris Jericho, and the team of Edge, Christian, and Chris Benoit, which resulted in another brawl between the three teams.
+After the match, Matt and Bubba Ray came down to the ring, and the Hardy Boyz and the Dudley Boyz brawled until they were pulled apart by WWF officials.
+Due to the events that occurred that past week, the Hardy Boyz were booked in a match against the Dudley Boyz the following week on Raw is War, which the Hardy Boyz won.
+On the final episode of SmackDown! prior to SummerSlam, the Dudley Boyz interfered in a six-man tag team match between the team of the Hardy Boyz and Chris Jericho, and the team of Edge, Christian and Chris Benoit, which resulted in another brawl between the three teams.
 The interference allowed Jericho to pin Edge for the win.